Uwe1958/ioBroker.bluesound/README.md

 At startup the presets are read and added to the 'presets' channel.
 Player model and name are stored in the 'info' channel.
 When player is playing the titles are set in the 'info' channel.
-The player status is polled in the interval set by '.config.pollingtime' and the result is stored in '.control.state'.
+The player status is polled in the interval set by '.config.pollingtime' and the result is stored in '.control.state' as well as in '.info.*'.

 The following functions are implemented: